shamansystems/Cheap-FOCer-2/assembly/partsList.md

 * 1x3pin per FOCer
 * 1x6pin per FOCer
 * 1x7pin per FOCer
-* Used to connect external sensors & accessories
+* Used for **firmware flashing** and to connect external sensors and accessories

 ### **Heat Shrink**

 * For the PCB- [AliExpress](https://a.AliExpress.com/_dUNLfKc)

-* 70mm diameter for PCs with heat sink
+* 70mm diameter for PCBs with heat sink
 * For other wires(motor bullet connectors)- [AliExpress](https://www.AliExpress.com/item/33008449230.html)

 ## Consumables